Geuthur/aa-ledger/README.md

 - LEDGER_LOGGER_USE:        `True / False`   - Set to use own Logger File

-- LEDGER_CORPSTATS_TWO:     `True / False`   - Set to use Corp Stats Two APP to Fetch Members that are not registred
+- LEDGER_CORPSTATS_TWO:     `True / False`   - Set to use Corp Stats Two Application for fetching member data

 If you set up LEDGER_LOGGER_USE to `True` you need to add the following code below: